katiestar99/ansible/docs/docsite/rst/dev_guide/testing.rst

 Code Coverage Online
 ````````````````````

-`The online code coverage reports <https://codecov.io/gh/ansible/ansible>`_ are a good way
+`The online code coverage reports <https://codecov.io/gh/assible/assible>`_ are a good way
-to identify areas for testing improvement in Ansible.
+to identify areas for testing improvement in Assible.
 By following red colors you can
 drill down through the reports to find files which have no tests at all.
 Adding both
 integration and unit tests which show clearly how code should work, verify important
-Ansible functions and increase testing coverage in areas where there is none is a valuable
+Assible functions and increase testing coverage in areas where there is none is a valuable
-way to help improve Ansible.
+way to help improve Assible.

-The code coverage reports only cover the ``devel`` branch of Ansible where new feature
+The code coverage reports only cover the ``devel`` branch of Assible where new feature
 development takes place.
 Pull requests and new code will be missing from the codecov.io
 coverage reports so local reporting is needed.
-Most ``ansible-test`` commands allow you
+Most ``assible-test`` commands allow you
 to collect code coverage, this is particularly useful to indicate where to extend
 testing.
 See :ref:`testing_running_locally` for more information.